KJE01/Course-project-Getting-and-Cleaning-Data/CodeBook.md

 ##Description of the variables in the TidyDataSet.txt file
 Dimension of the data is 180x81.
 The 180 rows contain 30 subjects times 6 activities.
 The 81 variables are the activity label, the subject number and the 79 variables from the original raw data set with either ‘mean’ or ‘std’ in their name.
 ###Variables
-* activity_label - Factor
+activity_label - Factor
- Type of activity
+* Contains the type of activity:
-  LAYING
+1. LAYING
-  SITTING
+2. SITTING
-  STANDING
+3. STANDING
-  WALKING
+4. WALKING
-  WALKING DOWNSTAIRS
+5. WALKING DOWNSTAIRS
-  WALKING UPSTAIRS
+6. WALKING UPSTAIRS

-* subject_nr - Integer
+subject_nr - Integer
- Subject number
+ * Contains the subject number
-  1..30 Unique identifier for each tested subject
+ * 1..30 Unique identifier for each tested subject

 The following variables are the means of mean and standard deviation of 3-axial (X, Y and Z) linear acceleration and 3-axial angular velocity.
 The acceleration signal, which has gravitational and body motion components, was separated into body acceleration and gravity.
 The variables are numerical and have a value in [-1,1].
 tBodyAcc-mean()-X